596acres/urbanreviewer/plans/Manhattan/Two Bridges/index.md

 ---
 layout: plan
-title: "Two Bridges"
+title: Two Bridges
 permalink: index.html
+published: true
 ---

 The Two Bridges plan was adopted in 1967, last revised in 1994, and expired in 2007.
-It assigns residential, commercial, public use/commercial, and recreational open space uses for the renewal area.
+It assigns residential, commercial, public use/commercial, and recreational open space uses for the lots in the plan area.